-Since 2018, there has been a joint annual ticket for the Austrian federal museums and the National Library.
+Since 2018, there has been a joint annual ticket (Bundesmuseen-Card) for seven Austrian federal museums and the National Library.
 The annual season ticket for one admission to every federal museum and the National Library costs EUR 59.

-The initiative Hungry for Art and Culture, which includes more than 450 art and cultural institutions, is an important tool in promoting participation in culture, in particular the socially more disadvantaged sections of society.
+The initiative Hungry for Art and Culture (see chapter 2.6), which includes more than 500 art and cultural institutions, is an important tool in promoting participation in culture, in particular the socially more disadvantaged sections of society.

-The City of Vienna is launching the Cultural City Laboratories, a new initiative in the field of decentralised culture, in order to revitalise the suburbs.
+The City of Vienna has launched the Cultural City Laboratories, an initiative in the field of decentralised culture, in order to revitalise the suburbs.
 The cultural city laboratories build on an existing network of cultural initiatives and cultural actors and focus on cooperation and synergies.
 In the coming years, cooperation projects between people, districts, artists and cultural institutions are to be realised.
 The city laboratories use art to deal with the individual districts and their population and are intended to create social spaces and invite involvement and participation.
-The pilot project starts in 2019 in the twelve outer districts of Vienna with a total budget of EUR 700 000.
+The pilot project started in 2019 in the twelve outer districts of Vienna with a total budget of EUR 700 000.